jamesaevans/COS495-project/README.md

 # COS495-project
-To run network, create three files that contains (a) training images and (b) validation images, in a .txt of the form
+To run network, create two files that contain (a) training images and (b) validation images, in a .txt of the form

 ```
 filepathToImage label